Don’t you wish you were one of the chosen?

 You know, the ones who always seem to know God’s will in life.
 They get a vision, a word of wisdom, an open door, an invoice — something magical that let’s them know God’s will for their life — and for yours.

-Kind of makes you want to just pick a card — any card.
+Kind of makes you want to just roll the dice to reveal your number — anything to give clarity.

 But if you’re like me, a long-time Christ-follower who has counseled thousands, you’ve stumbled around and stubbed a few toes trying to figure out God’s will for your life.
 I’m not talking about the moral decisions we each must make, stuff that God has been clear about in His word.